 These are not key strategic losses for telcos.
 But the following would be:

 The best defence in these circumstances is to grab the hilltops before Google does.
 Fortunately, on at least two (developers and payments) of these, Telcos’ activity is picking up fast.
-But is it enough, and what else can be done?Members of the Telco 2.0TM Executive Briefing Subscription Service will be able to the full Google report using this service.
+But is it enough, and what else can be done?Members of the Telco 2.0TM Executive Briefing Subscription Service and the Dealing with Disruption Stream will be able to view the full Google report using this service.
 Non-Members, please see here for how to subscribe, email email@example.com or call +44 (0) 207 247 5003.